Breaking News from VicRoads about COVID-19 Situation and Customer Service Operations of VicRoads

 RCCA to hold dated photos of all cars under the Scheme.

-For details refer to the Club Permit Scheme Handbook.
+For other details refer to the Club Permit Scheme Handbook available from RCCA from RCCA Regalia Officer.

-The RCCA has a Club Permit Administrator for any questions about the operation of this Scheme – Mike Petryszyn, Phone number is in VT/ST magazines, email firstname.lastname@example.org
+The RCCA has a Club Permit Administrator for any questions about the operation of this Scheme – Mike Petryszyn, contact details are in VT/ST magazines.
+But for non members if you have any questions please phone Cub phone number 0431 858 582.

 Important Change to RCCA Guidelines effective January 2016: